AntonisGkortzis/islander/guide.md

 * [Ermoupolis City Hall](#cityhall_syros)

 #### <a name="general_info_syros"></a>General Information
 Syros is a Greek island and Ermoupoli is its capital, which is currently the capital of Cyclades.
 Syros flourished after the year of 1826 when refugees from Chios, Crete, Psara and Mikra Asia joined the island.
 Syros has been a naval, industrial and cultural center of the modern Greek nation.
-Syros consists of many settlements such as Ano Syros, Galissas, Kini, Foinikas, Ntelagratsia, Vari , Azolymnos and others.
+Syros consists of many settlements such as Ano Syros, Galissas, Kini, Foinikas, Ntelagratsia, Vari, Azolymnos and others.
 The island is widely known for its musical tradition as it has contributed to the Greek music history with the songs of Markos Vamvakaris and the musical myth that follows him.
 Syros, has been a "hot" destination for tourists throughout the years, but especially the last 3 years it has become the center of attention because of an athletic exhibition that is held in July (AegeanBall Festival).

 #### <a name="beaches_syros"></a>Beaches
 Posidonia, is a well organized beaches in Syros, located 13 km south west from Ermoupolis.
 It has a beautiful sandy coast and has highly recommended place to enjoy your coffee, or your food with the sight of this beautiful shore.
 Agathopes is a small sandy beach close to Posidonia.
 It is a popular destination for tourist but mostly for family tranquil moments.
 Last but not least, my favorite place for a quick dive is Asteria beach which is actually a dock where you can perform dives but also admire the beautiful architectural achievements due to being very close to the center of Ermoupolis.

 #### <a name="cityhall_syros"></a>Ermoupolis City Hall
-The beautiful city hall of ermoupolis is placed in Miaouli square.
+The beautiful city hall of Ermoupolis is placed in Miaouli square.
 It has a magnificent architectural design that combines both classic ancient Greece and romanticism of the West with it being characterized as a neoclassical one influenced by German an Italian architects.
 The city hall was completed in 1898 and was designed by Ernst Ziller.
 The central part is made entirely from marble.
 It hosts the Archaeological Museum of Syros, the Court of Law, the Land Registry, the Public Archives, and some other public services (source: www.greeka.com).
 The particular town hall is considered as one of the most beautiful amongst the Greek ones.

 ![](/images/syros_town_hall.jpg)